 Coronavirus: Varadkar may seek enforcement powers on mass gatherings in pubs

-Harris : Video of people singing in a crowded Dublin pub an ‘insult’ to efforts of medics
+Restaurants association chief urges ‘lockdown’ ; Harris says crowded pub an ‘insult’ to medics

 Government may seek enforcement powers on mass gatherins in pubs.
 Photograph: iStock